6 Things to do in Derry: A Remarkable Place in Northern Ireland

 Quaywest Wine Bar and Restaurant

-No trip to Derry would be complete without enjoying a meal at one of its most popular and highly reviewed restaurants.
-The location of Quaywest is the first thing you’ll notice, located on Derry’s Queens Quay in a pretty 19th-century boathouse that looks over the River Foyle.
+Your experience here wouldn’t be complete without enjoying a meal at one of these popular and highly reviewed restaurants.
+The location of Quaywest is the first thing you’ll notice, located on Queens Quay in a pretty 19th-century boathouse that looks over the River Foyle.

 The next thing you’ll be impressed by is its European infused menu that is matched with delicious craft beers and cocktails.
 Best of all, the food is sourced locally, helping to create its tasty dishes making you want to come back to try more.